-Living in France, Working in Geneva: The Complete Cross-Border Worker Guide
+Living in France, Working in Geneva: The Complete Guide

-Every morning, over 100,000 cross-border workers head from France to their jobs in Geneva.
+Every morning, nearly 116,200 cross-border workers head from France to their jobs in the canton of Geneva (OCSTAT figure, end of 2025).
 Are you thinking of joining them?
-This complete guide explains how to live in France while working in Switzerland, and how coliving is revolutionizing the lifestyle of cross-border workers.
+This complete guide explains how to live in France while working in Switzerland, and how coliving is changing the game for cross-border workers.

 Who are cross-border workers?
 A booming lifestyle